Coopera CEO joins Mexican Consul in celebration of Community 1st Credit Union’s Hispanic member service designation

 “As a credit union, we have a mission to serve underserved populations,” said Anne Hagen, Community 1st vice president of marketing.
 “We — all credit unions — are not-for-profit institutions.
 Part of our ‘profits,’ we give back to the community.”

 “Most credit union leaders are aware of the growing Hispanic population in their fields of membership, yet they are unsure how to begin serving this young, fast-growing, influential community,” said De Dios.
 “Half the battle is developing the right mindset within the credit union.
 The ultimate achievement is a collective state of mind in which the entire organization believes serving the Hispanic community is not only the right thing to do, but also a profitable, priority business strategy.”

 The Federation’s Pablo DeFilippi, EVP of membership and development services, added, “Juntos Avanzamos is an effective platform for helping position credit unions as the natural choice for Hispanics and immigrant consumers.”

-Coopera (ko¬-pair¬-a) is a full¬-service Hispanic market solutions company with specific focus on credit unions nationwide.
+Coopera (ko¬-pair¬-a) is a full¬-service Hispanic market solutions company working with credit unions nationwide.
 Coopera’s dedicated bicultural and bilingual personnel work closely with clients to assess their needs and create growth strategies designed to increase Hispanic membership, revenue growth and loan volume.
 Coopera specializes in developing long¬-term partnerships with clients as they transition from the early stages of discovery to a best practice credit union.
 Founded by the late Hispanic community activist Warren Morrow, Coopera is owned by Affiliates Management Company, the holding company of the Iowa Credit Union League and is an exclusive strategic alliance partner of the Credit Union National Association.
 For more information, visit www.CooperaConsulting.com.